Dental News and Information

-At Excellency in Dentistry we offer safe amalgam fillings removal
+At Excellence in Dentistry we offer safe amalgam fillings removal

 There is still a lot of debate surrounding amalgam fillings and whether or not they are safe.
 Some countries (like Sweden) have banned amalgam altogether, while other countries (like America) are still studying the results.
 A lot of dentists do not use amalgam fillings anymore, not because they are unsafe but because the process is much more involved.